 The Davis Institute for Artificial Intelligence at Colby is the first cross-disciplinary institute for artificial intelligence (AI) at a liberal arts college.
 The Institute will facilitate significant faculty and student research using rich datasets with real-world consequences and prepare students for a future where AI is transforming industries, careers, and modes of discovery, creativity, and scholarship.

-Slated to open in 2020, a new atheltics center will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
+Slated to open in 2020, a new atheltics and recreation center will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
 Colby boasts 32 NCAA varsity athletic teams, countless opportunities to explore the Maine outdoors, and numerous civic engagement offerings.
 With the opening of the Bill & Joan Alfond Main Street Commons residence hall in downtown Waterville in 2018, Colby continues to deepen its commitment to community partnership.